-The Tunis Genoa ferry route connects Tunisia with Italy and is currently operated by 3 ferry companies.
-Grandi Navi Veloci operate their crossing up to 2 times per week, CTN Ferries 3 times per week & the CTN Ferries service is available up to 2 times per week.
+The Tunis Genoa ferry route connects Tunisia with Italy and is currently operated by 2 ferry companies.
+The Grandi Navi Veloci service runs up to 2 times per week with a sailing duration of around 22 hours 15 minutes while the CTN Ferries service runs up to 3 times per week with a duration from 22 hr.

-There are a combined 7 sailings available per week on the Tunis Genoa crossing between Tunisia and Italy and with 3 ferry companies on offer it is advisable to compare all to make sure you get the best fare at the time that you want to travel.
+So that’s a combined 5 sailings on offer per week on the Tunis Genoa route between Tunisia and Italy.
+Compare now and get the best fare at the time that you want to travel.

 Prices shown represent the average one way price paid by our customers.
 The most common booking on the Tunis Genoa route is a car and 1 passenger.